 - Read: How to Ride the Métro Like a Pro.

-9. Paris Scams | Gold Ring Trick
+9. Paris Tourist Scams: Gold Ring Trick

 This is a very common scam in Paris.
 Someone (usually a woman) approaches you and picks up a gold ring from the ground asking if you dropped a ring.

 When you say, “No” she looks at the carat sign on the ring and asks if you would like to buy it.
 Persistently and convincingly, she will try to get you to take it.
 If you do, she will demand payment.
-And then it’s hard to give back, just like my friendship bracelet.
+And then it’s hard to give back, just like my Paris friendship bracelet.

 How To Avoid The Gold Ring Scam In Paris: